 The only way this concept can work is if it is reorganized as a positive social aspiration rather than a negative enforcement.
-Willing people get on board and reap the reward, the retrograde and reprobate get left behind.
+Willing people get on board and reap the reward while the retrograde and reprobate get left behind.
 Social status and rewards flow to those who freely demonstrate a heightened level of “social awareness” and consequences collapse and bury those who freely demonstrate a low level of “social awareness.”
-Maybe by now its obvious but in case it is not I am settling on replacing the failed experiment of “political correctness” with the new effort toward elevating “social awareness” for people of good conscience.
+As you can probably tell, I am settling on replacing the failed experiment of “political correctness” with the new effort toward elevating “social awareness” for people of good conscience.
 “Social awareness” is a concept that is not inherently judgmental because a person may say something offensive just because they were truly unaware that it was offensive.
 And once they are informed, they are aware and can adjust if they truly mean no offense.
-It is not about “correct” or “incorrect” but about being aware of what is offensive and what isn’t.
+It is not about “correct” or “incorrect” but about being aware of what is offensive to someone and what isn’t.
 That is a substantive difference that it is about as push-back-proof as you can get.

 I encourage my people of good conscience not to worry about those who will even reject the innocuous concept of “social awareness.”
 They LOVE to rail against “the PC Police” because that has become a part of their identity.
 What they don’t know is that we’ll let them have “PC” all to themselves.
-Except it no longer stands for ‘politically correct’ it now stands for ‘prick commitment.’
-Enjoy it, assholes, while we sail off into the sunset.
+Except it no longer stands for ‘Politically Correct’ it now stands for ‘Prick Commitment.’
+Enjoy it, assholes, while the rest of us sail off into the sunset.